Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/File_types.md

 ### The encoded flag

-Ah finally we have something that is close to the flag.
+And finally we have something that is close to the flag.
-Lets see it
+Let's see it
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/File_Types]
 └─$ cat newflag